dy1z/docs/content/docs/development/events.md

 These are the Events that you can use in Maizzle.

-The following Events are CLI-only - they run only when added inside the `events: {}` object in your `config.js` and when you run one of the [build commands](/docs/commands/):
+The following ones are CLI-only - they run only when added inside the `events: {}` object in your `config.js` and when you run one of the [build commands](/docs/commands/):

 - [`beforeCreate`](#beforecreate)
 - [`afterBuild`](#afterbuild)